Nigeria Has 20m Housing Deficit, Says Osinbajo - THISDAYLIVE

 Vice President Yemi Osinbajo has estimated the country’s present housing deficit at a staggering 20 million houses.

-The vice president made the disclosure on Wednesday, when as the Special Guest of Honour, he performed the unveiling of the Federal Mortgage Bank of Nigeria (FMBN) Digital Platform at the International Conference Centre, Abuja.
+The vice president made the disclosure yesterday when as the Special Guest of Honour, he performed the unveiling of the Federal Mortgage Bank of Nigeria (FMBN) Digital Platform at the International Conference Centre, Abuja.

 He requested that these initiatives must be targeted at achieving the ultimate aim, which is more affordable houses for greater numbers of Nigerians.

-He described the digitalisation of the bank as another milestone in the long journey to reducing the country’s humongous housing stock and called for the joining of hands and working in unison for improved mortgage financing and better affordable housing delivery.
+He described the digitalisation of the bank as another milestone in the long journey to reducing the country’s humongous housing stock.

 The vice president also restated his belief that repositioning of the FMBN is a huge plus that will improve housing provision in the country.